 The grant money must be used on research activity related to the project that has been awarded the funding.
 This includes expenses such as salary, literature, seminar and conference attendance, travel, field work etc. Overhead expenses are to be kept to a strict minimum.

-- Relevance for Norwegian security and defence policy, through increasing understanding and insight into current and future security challenges.
+- Relevance for Norwegian security and defence policy, through increased understanding and insight into current and future security challenges.

-- Relevance for our knowledge about the nature of the international security framework, and how this influences Norway's international position and security.
+- Relevance for our insight into the nature of the international security framework, and how this influences Norway's international position and security.